studybhanu/urbanrise-analytics/README.md

 docker compose up --build
 ```

-- This builds the Streamlit app image and starts MongoDB.
+- Builds the Streamlit app image and starts MongoDB.
 - Streamlit app will be available at [http://localhost:8501](http://localhost:8501).
 - MongoDB is mapped to host port **27018** to avoid conflicts with local MongoDB.

 ### 2️⃣ Run in Detached Mode